xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 ### Dynamically changing test run’s information in CLI

-You can change test plan ID, test run name, and build number of a test run by using the following command-line.
+You can change the test plan ID, test run name, and build number of a test run by using the following command-line.

 <table data-number-column="false" data-layout="default" data-autosize="false" data-pm-slice="1 1 []">
 <tbody>